AdamSobieski/Narratology/Content/Knowledge.md

 1. Should `IReadOnlyKnowledge` be enumerable, provide `GetEnumerator()`, or provide `AsEnumerable()` and/or `AsQueryable()` methods?

 2. Should `IKnowledge` provide developers with means to provide a map, mapping types to `IEqualityComparer` instances?
-   1. If so, this could be an aspect of a `KnowledgeCreationOptions` argument when generating knowledgebases and using `Create()`.
+   1. If so, this could be an aspect of a `KnowledgeConstructionOptions` argument when generating knowledgebases and using `Construct()`.
    2. If not, should developers be able to provide these maps using an optional argument to a `Query()` method?

 3. Should predicates, in addition to being static methods, be static extension methods, perhaps extending a shared type `Vocabulary`?

 4. Should `IKnowledge` provide methods for loading sets of expressions and rules from resources?
-   1. If not, could loading be an aspect of a `KnowledgeCreationOptions` argument when generating knowledgebases and using `Create()`.
+   1. If not, could loading be an aspect of a `KnowledgeConstructionOptions` argument when generating knowledgebases and using `Construct()`.

 5. Should an `Assert()` method on `IKnowledge` provide optional parameters for specifying attribution, provenance, and/or justification?